natewatson999/node-virustotal/README.md

 * "IPv4Report" : 1 parameter: an IPv4 address which isn't a technical address.
 If the current mode is not "intel", this asks Virustotal for a report on the address in question.
 * "DomainReport" : 1 parameter: an domain which isn't a technical address.
 If the current mode is not "intel", this asks Virustotal for a report on the domain in question.
 * "submitURL" : 1 parameter: a valid URL.
 Takes the URL in question, and submits it to Virustotal for analysis.
+* "publishUrlComment" : at least 2 parameters.
+Takes a URL as the first parameter, and the other parameters a space broken comment, and submits them to Virustotal.
+* "publishFileComment" : at least 2 parameters.
+Takes a SHA256 filehash as the first parameter, and the other parameters a space broken comment, and submits them to Virustotal.
+* "rescanFile" : takes a SHA256 filehash and asks Virustotal to rescan it.

 ## Security And Legal Notes
 The Virustotal API supports both HTTP and HTTPS.
 This API only uses HTTPS.